Vardis Fisher

 Vardis Alvero Fisher (March 31, 1895 – July 9, 1968) was an American writer from Idaho who wrote popular historical novels of the Old West.
 After studying at the University of Utah and the University of Chicago, Fisher taught English at the University of Utah and then at the Washington Square College of New York University until 1931.
 He worked with the Federal Writers' Project to write the Works Project Administration The Idaho Guide, which was published in 1937.
-In 1939, Fisher wrote Children of God, a historical novel concerning the early Church of Jesus Christ of Latter-day Saints (LDS Church).
-The novel won the Harper Prize.
-In 1940, Fisher relocated to Hagerman, Idaho, and spent the next twenty years writing the 12-volume Testament of Man (1943–1960) series of novels, depicting the history of humans from cavemen to civilization.
-Fisher's novel Mountain Man (1965) was adapted into the film Jeremiah Johnson (1972).
+In 1939, Fisher wrote Children of God, a historical novel concerning the early Church of Jesus Christ of Latter-day Saints (LDS Church); which won the Harper Prize.

+Fisher returned to his home state of Idaho in 1940 and relocated to Hagerman, where he spent the next twenty years writing the 12-volume Testament of Man (1943–1960) series of novels, depicting the history of humans from cavemen to civilization.
+His novel Mountain Man (1965) was adapted into the 1972 film Jeremiah Johnson, starring Robert Redford.

 Fisher is often grouped with disaffected Mormon writers in Mormon fiction.
 Leonard Arrington and his graduate student John Haupt wrote that Fisher was sympathetic towards Mormonism, an idea that Fisher's widow, Opal Laurel Holmes, repudiated strongly.
 A more recent paper by Michael Austin suggests that Fisher's work was influenced by residual "scars" of his family heritage and Mormon upbringing and that these scars resulted in his incorporating into many of his novels the theme of a religious unbeliever trying to find ways to live within a religious community.